wRadion/10FFLiveWPMScript/README.md

 - The "_Speed_" value is your current speed (in WPM = Words Per Minute)
 - The "_Keystrokes_" values are the number of keystrokes you hit:
-  - In green, the correct keystrokes and in red, the wrong keystrokes
+  - The correct keystrokes are in green, and the incorrect keystrokes are in red.
   - On 10FF, when you typed a word wrong, all the keystrokes are considered wrong, even if you did just one mistake
 - The "_Words_" value is the number of words you typed:
-  - In green, the correct words and in red, the wrong words
+  - The correct words are in green, and the incorrect words are in red.
   - On 10FF, when you typed a word wrong, it is considered wrong even if you did just one mistake
 - The "_Score_" value is your current score (in WPM).
 If you stop the test, the score will be your final result.
-Your final result can not be less than the score.
+Your final result can't be less than the score.

 ## How to Install